+Exploring Ireland's waterways

-Cruising Ireland's waterways Look at a map of Ireland and you'll see just why the island has such a reputation as a playground for boating enthusiasts.
-There are hundreds of inland lakes here, as well as a network of rivers and canals, all blissfully free of commercial traffic and easy to navigate, even as a novice.
-All you have to worry about is gliding through the countryside, stopping off for a round of golf here, a cosy lunch there, and maybe a trip to some must-sees such as the ancient monastic site of Clonmacnoise in County Offaly, or the adrenaline-fuelled Lough Key Forest and Activity Park in County Roscommon.
-Ireland has seven main inland waterways to choose from.
-For a truly epic journey, try the 400km of navigable waters between Belleek, at the northern tip of Lough Erne, County Fermanagh, and Killaloe in County Clare, which takes in both the River Shannon and peaceful Lough Erne.
+Like the tranquillity of rivers and lakes?
+Ireland should fit the bill then!
+There are hundreds of lakes on the island, as well as a network of rivers and canals, all blissfully quiet but with great little pubs, golf courses, heritage sights and lively riverside villages to keep you entertained.
+That's not to mention nearby must-sees such as the ancient monastic site of Clonmacnoise in County Offaly, or the adrenaline-fuelled Lough Key Forest and Activity Park in County Roscommon.
+Ireland has seven main inland waterways to choose from - and you can walk alongside many of them, drive around the area, or even hire a boat and cruise them.
+For a truly epic journey, make sure to try the 250 miles/400km of navigable waters between Belleek, at the northern tip of Lough Erne in County Fermanagh, and Killaloe in County Clare, which takes in both the River Shannon and Lough Erne.